exwaii/catbot/README.md

 # Past exam paper parser

-A project to implement Mr Lin's horizontal/deep stack techniques (shoutout to Mr Lin).
-It parses past exam paper pdfs and create a post for each question on a discord forum.
+Project to implement Mr Lin's horizontal/deep stack techniques (shoutout to Mr Lin).
+Parses past exam paper pdfs and create a post for each question on a discord forum.

 Hopefully modular enough to be used for other purposes.
 It tags each question with its question number (difficulty) and topics.

 ## How to use